PHP-DI/PHP-DI/doc/lazy-injection.md

 ### Installation

 Lazy injection requires the [Ocramius/ProxyManager](https://github.com/Ocramius/ProxyManager) library.
-This library is not installed by default with PHP-DI, you need to require it:
+This library is not installed by default with PHP-DI, you need to require it.
+However, you should install the fork that is compatible with PHP 8.1:

 ````
-composer require ocramius/proxy-manager
+composer require friendsofphp/proxy-manager-lts
 ````

 ### PHP configuration file